yamin-shihab/study-notes/grade_7/english_language_arts.md

 * Figurative language calls on the reader's imagination to complete the authors meaning.
 * Alliterations are the repetition of words of the same consonant sound of two or more words.
 (She sells seashells by the seashore.)
-* In alliterations, it's the sound, not the letter that matters.
+* In alliterations, it's the sound, not the letter, that matters.
 * Tongue twisters are longer alliterations meant to be harder to say.
 * A hyperbole is an overstatement or extravagant exaggeration of the fact or possibility used for emphasis or effect.
 (I'm so hungry I can eat a horse.)
 * Metaphors are figures of speech which involve an implied comparison between relatively unlike things.
 (It's a zoo in here!)